 In life we make or break our own success.
-Being single at this age isn’t something I foresaw as a wide-eyed and bushy tailed youngster but, as many of us millennials know, our generation looks very different to the one our parents grew up in.
+I always thought at this age my life would look very different to how it does now, as many of us millennials know, our generation looks very different to the one our parents grew up in.
 This reality of my life, one that may have seemed cause for remorse, has become one for celebration, once I adjusted my attitude to one of living life to the fullest.
 Ever since Covid hit, (actually even before) I have been feeling the itch of a travel bug.
 In 2020 I was 25, and the last time I had travelled overseas with my parents, when I was 19 years old.
 It was the last of numerous trips to a broad variety of places from theme parks to New York City, from Australia to the Victoria Falls, and, of course magical Paris and Italy.
 I loved every minute of it.
 My parents had taught me to value experiences over things, but somehow, after completing my studies, the consumerist, corporate world had swallowed me whole.
 The drudgery of 8am-5pm just leaked into a need for immediate spending and the gratification it offered, well for me at least.

 During the course of the tedium and stuckness of Covid19 lockdown in 2020.
 I had given the idea a fleeting thought from time to time, but from 2020 it became more than a wish, a desire, an aspiration.
 I felt that I needed to go to Portugal.
 And then, I waited and waited for the right moment.
 I had saved up the money but kept waiting for that perfect moment until, as with all my best ideas, while out running, I asked myself; “What am I waiting for?”
 I realised I had no reasonable answer and raced home to book myself a trip to Portugal.
 There is no time like the present and, although nervous and unsure of myself, I have come out the other side as a strong advocate for solo travelling.
 My first solo journey, taught me that you will never learn more about yourself, never test your limits or force yourself to open up more so that when you venture out alone.
 I have been extremely walled up for so long, and lockdown only made it harder, but this trip made me see, grow, and open up.
 I was challenged and confronted by myself in ways I never knew possible.